ElementsProject/lightning/doc/PLUGINS.md

 methods, such as `help` and `getinfo`, as well as methods registered by other plugins.
 If there is a conflict then `lightningd` will report an error and exit.
+Plugins' `rpcmethod`s can be versioned, this is useful for RPC methods a plugin may provide and `lightningd` rely on.
+The version is an unsigned integer, such as its bump means a breaking change either `lightningd` or plugin-side, or both.

 ### The `init` method